 Just because it’s a short term role, it doesn't mean employers aren’t looking to hire the best person for the job.

-Show them you will fit into their business by doing your research on the employer so you can explain what you can offer.
+Show them you will fit into their business.
+Research the employer so you can explain what you can offer.
 Tailor your résumé to every job you apply for and make a good first impression by presenting well.
-Dress appropriately for the role – wear neat, clean clothes - offer a firm handshake and remember to smile and be friendly.
+Dress appropriately for the role.
+Wear neat, clean clothes, offer a firm handshake and remember to smile and be friendly.

 - Use this as a stepping stone

 Sometimes short-term roles can become permanent jobs.
-Take every opportunity to show the employer you are a great asset to their business and they might consider you for a longer-term role.
+Take every opportunity to show the employer you are a great asset to their business.
+They might consider you for a longer-term role.

 If there are no opportunities at this business, use this experience to build your competitiveness for future roles.
 Don’t forget to add this experience to your résumé and ask the employer for a reference.

 Resources to help you

 …Or you can browse Job Jumpstart for other ideas and suggestions of what to do next.